rvion/CushyStudio/README.md

 // FILE: `_ui.ts`
 import type { FormBuilder } from 'src/controls/FormBuilder'

-// 📝 this is a self-contained UI kit you can use in any card you want. export const subform_startImage = (form: FormBuilder) =>
+// 📝 this is a ui prefab you can use in any card you want. export const ui_startImage = (form: FormBuilder) =>
     form.group({
         items: () => ({
             startImage: form.imageOpt({ group: 'latent' }),